 Taylor Swift dropped the highly-hyped video for "Look What You Made Me Do" at the 2017 VMAs and it is...a lot.
 I'm still gathering myself.
-The singer's long-awaited return to the industry features a zombie Taylor, a pop star Taylor, and pretty much every other Taylor you can think of — including a bunch of old favorites that you'll recognize from her past music videos.
+The singer's long-awaited return to the industry features a zombie Taylor, a pop star Taylor, and pretty much every other Taylor you can think of — including a bunch of old favourites that you'll recognise from her past music videos.

 The rest of the video appears to be a battle between all the roles she's played throughout her career, and several nods to iconic pop culture moments or themes that we've long associated with the singer.
-There are, of course, snakes, but going back further, her dancers wear shirts emblazoned with "I Westworld, but for models) a direct reference to the way she's been accused of curating an air-tight squad of women to follow her wherever she goes.
+There are, of course, snakes, but going back further, her dancers wear shirts emblazoned with "I <3 TS," a throwback to that iconic photo of Tom Hiddleston.
+There's also a particularly interesting scene where a dominatrix-esque T-Swift stands in front of a room of shiny, plastic women (picture that room in Westworld, but for models) a direct reference to the way she's been accused of curating an air-tight squad of women to follow her wherever she goes.

 So much is happening and I need to watch it at least five more times before I can be at peace.
 Check it out below: